FAQs

 Our construction sections cover legal advice provided to a range of industry clients, including both suppliers, such as developers, contractors, engineers and architects, and purchasers employing these types of companies.

-We ask firms to showcase non-contentious and contentious matters.
+Firms are welcome to showcase both non-contentious and contentious matters.
 Non-contentious work can include contract negotiations and procurement strategy.
 Contentious matters we look for include claims arising from defects, such as cladding and fire safety disputes, delays and terminated contracts.
 We also consider development work here.
-We’re looking for firms/individuals who advise on the construction aspects of these developments, which can include single commercial blocks, as well as multi-building residential developments.
+We’re looking for firms and individuals who advise on the construction aspects of these developments, which can include single commercial blocks, as well as multi-building residential developments.

 Real Estate work, including land acquisition, option agreements and the sale of developments should be submitted to Real Estate.
 Planning work, including planning applications for the developments, should be submitted to Planning.

-Related sections: Environment, International Arbitration, Planning, Projects, Real Estate
+Related sections: Environment, International Arbitration, Planning, Projects, Real Estate, Professional Negligence

 Consumer Finance